-- 14. (1) The accounting officer must - - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and
+- 14. (1) The accounting officer must - - (a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector.

-- (b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) specify the listing criteria for accredited prospective providers; and - (d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
-Prospective providers must be allowed to submit applications for listing at any time. - (3) The list must be compiled per commodity and per type of service.
+(2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+Prospective providers must be allowed to submit applications for listing at any time.

+(3) The list must be compiled per commodity and per type of service, as per supplier database registration forms of Uthukela District Municipality.